dongyujung/R-world/README.md

   filter_if(is.numeric, all_vars(. >= 0))
 ```

+Group by and filter out the row with the highest sum of numeric variables in each group using dplyr.
 ```R
 # Group by and filter out the row with the highest sum of numeric variables in each group using dplyr
 library(dplyr)